DNS-Accountants

 If you work in the UK and abroad

-• put together, your UK and overseas income is within the limit for basic rate Income Tax
+• Combined, your UK and foreign income falls within the basic rate Income Tax limits.

-• there is no other reason for you to file a tax return
+• You have no other reasons to file a tax return.

 Also See: Tax Implications on Affiliate Income in UK